Be Alive

-"Be Alive" is a song by American singer and songwriter Beyoncé.
+"Be Alive" is a song by American singer Beyoncé.
 It was written and produced by Beyoncé and DIXSON for the 2021 biographical drama film King Richard.
 It was released on November 12, 2021, through Parkwood Entertainment.

-The song received critical acclaim and is nominated for several awards, including the Golden Globe Award for Best Original Song, Critics' Choice Movie Award for Best Song, and the Academy Award for Best Original Song, becoming Beyoncé's first nomination for the latter.
+The song received critical acclaim and was nominated for several awards, including the Golden Globe Award for Best Original Song, Critics' Choice Movie Award for Best Song, and the Academy Award for Best Original Song, becoming Beyoncé's first nomination for the latter.
 The song eventually won a Hollywood Critics Association Award for Best Original Song.

 Background and production

-"Be Alive" was recorded by American singer and songwriter Beyoncé for the 2021 biographical drama film King Richard, which chronicles the story of Richard Williams (Will Smith) as he coaches his daughters, tennis players Venus and Serena Williams.
+"Be Alive" was recorded by American singer Beyoncé for the 2021 biographical drama film King Richard, which chronicles the story of Richard Williams (Will Smith) as he coaches his daughters, tennis players Venus and Serena Williams.

 Beyoncé decided to write a song for King Richard after attending a screening of the film and becoming inspired by Venus and Serena Williams.
 Will Smith commented on the song that "the marriage of a movie and a song is a kind of magic that's unmatched in entertainment".
 Serena explained that "there was no other person who could do this song except for Beyoncé" and "there was just no doubt in [Beyoncé's] mind that it belonged to her as well".
 Serena noted how she and Venus have had a similar path to Beyoncé in their lives; all three trained since a young age to reach their goals, with both of their parents being highly involved in their careers.

 Beyoncé reached out to DIXSON and the two co-wrote the song in a collaborative process.
 DIXSON commented: "Obviously, we all know if Beyoncé sings, it's going to be amazing.
 But I don't think we talk about her ability as a songwriter and a producer enough.
 I knew she was one of my favorite songwriters, but it was confirmed for me through this process."